yochaigal/cairn/adventures/conversions/the-frozen-ascent.md

 6. Same.
 7. Same.
 8. Same.
-9. Attacks are impaired and DEX save to succeed on basic tasks.
+9. Attacks are *impaired* and DEX saves are required to succeed on even the most basic tasks.
 10. Same.
 11. Immune from cold checks for the next 3 dungeon cycles.